Beagle Club radiation experiments

 The "Beagle Club" radiation experiments were a series of studies sponsored by the United States Atomic Energy Commission, which took place over four decades starting in the 1950s.
-They were conducted across six American states at research facilities including Argonne National Laboratory in Chicago; Colorado State University in Fort Collins; Pacific Northwest National Laboratory in Hanford; University of California at Davis; University of Utah in Salt Lake City; and the Inhalation Toxicology Research Institute in Albuquerque.
+They were conducted across six American states at research facilities including Argonne National Laboratory, Colorado State University, Pacific Northwest National Laboratory, University of California, Davis, University of Utah, and the Inhalation Toxicology Research Institute in Albuquerque.

 Studies on the effect of radiation on rats and mice started during and immediately following World War II.
 Although data from these early studies contributed to setting radiation exposure limits for humans, the small size and short life span of rodents made it difficult to confidently extrapolate what low-level exposure to radiation over longer periods would mean for humans.
-Experimentation on dogs began at the University of Chicago, University of California at Berkeley, and the University of Rochester.
+Experimentation on dogs began at the University of Chicago, University of California, Berkeley, and the University of Rochester.
 These studies focused on topics such as radionuclide distribution and acute radiation effects, and involved relatively few dogs for short periods of time.

 The first two major life-span experiments involving beagles began at the University of California, Davis, and at the University of Utah.